-\begin{definition}[$z$-unbalanced $\epsilon$-biased WCF resource] Let $\epsilon\in[0, z]$ and $z\in[0,\frac{1}{2}]$.
-A $z$-unbalanced $\epsilon$-biased WCF recourse is characterized by a tuple $\ca{S} = (S,S_A,S_B)$, as is shown in Figure~\ref{fig:ideal-wcf}. \begin{enumerate} \item $S$ describes the case when both Alice and Bob are honest.
-In this case, both party obtains a random bit $c$ satisfying
+\begin{definition}[$z$-unbalanced $\epsilon$-biased WCF resource] Let $z\in[0,\frac{1}{2}]$ and $\epsilon\in[0, z]$.
+A $z$-unbalanced $\epsilon$-biased WCF resource is characterized by a tuple $\ca{S} = (S,S_A,S_B)$, as is shown in \Cref{fig:ideal-wcf}. \begin{enumerate} \item $S$ describes the case when both Alice and Bob are honest.
+In this case, both parties obtains a random bit $c$ according to the probabilities